WambuiJoan-dev/airbnb-clone-project/README.md

     Why Security Is Crucial (by Area)

 Protecting User Accounts & Data
 Prevents account takeover and exposure of PII (emails, names, activity).
 Trust hinges on confidentiality and integrity of user data.

 Securing Properties & Media
 Ensures only hosts can modify their listings and uploaded media are safe to store/serve.
 Stops fraud and malicious file uploads.

 Safeguarding Bookings & Availability
 Prevents tampering with calendars and reservations (no ghost or double bookings).
 Integrity here directly impacts user experience and revenue.

 Payments & Financial Data
 Signature-verified webhooks, idempotency, and strict state transitions prevent fraudulent charges and mismatched booking/payment states.
 Financial correctness and compliance depend on this.

 Reviews & Platform Reputation
 Authenticated, one-per-guest reviews with abuse prevention reduce spam and manipulation.
 Reliable reviews build marketplace trust.

 API Reliability & Fair Use
 Throttling and input limits protect availability against scraping/DoS while keeping latency predictable for all clients.

 Operations & Compliance
 Proper logging, alerting, backups, and secret handling enable incident response and legal/contractual compliance without leaking sensitive info.

     CI/CD Pipeline
+    What it is:
+Continuous Integration (CI) automatically builds, tests, and analyzes the code on every change (PR/commit).
+Continuous Delivery/Deployment (CD) packages the app (Docker image), pushes it to a registry, and releases it to a target environment (staging/prod) in a repeatable way.

+Why it matters:
+CI/CD catches bugs early, enforces quality/security gates, and keeps environments consistent.
+It speeds up feedback, reduces regressions, and makes deployments low-risk (automated, versioned, and reproducible), which is critical for a platform handling bookings, payments, and user data.

+Typical workflow (high level):

+CI: Lint, format, type-check, and test → collect coverage and generate API schema docs.

+Security gates: Dependency and static security scans.

+Build & publish: Build Docker image, tag with commit SHA/semver, push to container registry.

+Deploy: Roll out to staging (run migrations, collectstatic, restart web/celery), smoke test; then promote to production (blue/green or rolling).

+Post-deploy: Health checks, alerts, and automatic rollback on failure.

+Tools to use:

+Orchestration: GitHub Actions (workflows for PR checks, builds, deployments).

+Containers: Docker & Docker Compose (local parity), Docker Buildx; Registry: GHCR or Docker Hub.

+Testing/Quality: pytest, coverage, flake8/ruff, black, mypy (optional).

+Security: Bandit (SAST), Safety or pip-audit (dependency vulns), secret scanning.

+Database/Cache in CI: Postgres & Redis service containers.

+Docs: drf-spectacular to auto-generate OpenAPI; publish as an artifact or to /api/docs.

+Deploy targets (pick one): Fly.io, Render, AWS ECS/Fargate, GCP Cloud Run, or Kubernetes.

+Secrets: GitHub Actions Secrets/OIDC to cloud provider (no secrets in repo).